joetainment/bill-and-buck/timeline__events_of_main_story__unready__gitignore.md

         Bill Goes Away

+        Two New Leaders

         The Leftovers

-        A New Leader

         Explorator Buck